mverleg/django_tex_response/README.rst

 Django Tex Response has been tested on Ubuntu with texlive-full.
 Fixes for other platforms are most welcome.

-If an image couldn't be find, make sure the image is inside a static source dir (STATIC_DIRS or app/static) and use a path relative to that dir.
+If an image couldn't be found, make sure the image is inside a static source dir (STATIC_DIRS or app/static) and use a path relative to that dir.

 How it does it's thing
 -------------------------------